-As we get older our misspent youth comes back to haunt us.
+Rethinking how I eat and new daily rituals in the second half of my life has been challenging but definitely worthwhile.
+Genetics and unfortunate health issues aside, there is much we can individually do better, to take care of our own well being.
+As we get older, our misspent youth often comes back to haunt us.
 Fast foods, too much food, too much alcohol, sugar, sun, cigarettes, lack of exercise and too many antibiotics can all wreak havoc as we age.
 Luckily, our bodies can be very forgiving and small changes can reap huge benefits to our health, wellbeing and lifestyle.
-When we make a decision to turn the corner and treat our bodies with the things they need, the changes can often happen relatively quickly.
+When we make a decision to turn the corner and treat our bodies with the things they need, changes can often happen relatively quickly.

-My recipes follow the four seasons of a Mediterranean climate in Adelaide, situated in the southern hemisphere of, South Australia.
+My recipes follow the four seasons of a Mediterranean style climate in Adelaide, situated in South Australia.
 I shop and cook to support local fresh food suppliers and also use foods such as herbs, fruits and vegetables from my kitchen garden.
-I cook and eat to a new formula that is, plant based, using fresh fruits, vegetables, seeds, nuts, pseudo grains, olive and coconut oils, herbs and spices with small amounts of fish, poultry and eggs.
-Reducing our intake of animal foods is not only good for us; it’s also good for the environment.
-Increasing fresh plant foods into your diet will increase your health and wellbeing no matter what your health status.
+I cook and eat to a new formula that is, plant based, using fresh fruits, vegetables, seeds, beans, pulses. lentils, nuts, pseudo grains, olive oil, coconut oils, herbs and spices with small amounts of fish, poultry, eggs and very occasionally red meat.

-This blog is my small contribution to the planet to continue my work sharing healthy recipes with simple steps that are now gluten, unfermented dairy and sugar free as I too, come to terms with the complexity of diet and health.
+With this blog I offer my small contribution to the planet to continue my work sharing healthy recipes and food knowledge with simple steps that are now gluten, unfermented dairy and sugar free, as I too, come to terms with the complexity of diet and health on my journey through life.
 My cooking style has continually evolved and changed over the years as I try to keep abreast of how food impacts upon our wellbeing.
 As the years roll by I want to stay healthy, strong, drug free and full of vitality.